-The contents of each package must be uniform and contain only apricots of the same origin, variety, quality and size (if sized) and, for "Extra" Class, be uniform in colouring.
+The contents of each package must be uniform and contain only pineapples, with or without crowns, of the same origin, variety, quality and size.

+In addition, for the "Extra" Class and Class I, uniformity in colouring and length of crowns is required.